 Scramble / Decode Caption Effect

-The Scramble effect starts with random characters that progressively resolve into the actual word from left to right — a cipher-decode animation with a tech-forward aesthetic.
+The Scramble effect starts with random characters that progressively resolve into your caption or subtitle text, a cipher-decode animation with a tech-forward aesthetic.

 What Are Scramble Effect?